-More writers are choosing self-publishing to deliver their books to readers, whether print or online.
-Write2Ignite is reaching out to several authors, to ask about their decisions, experiences, and tips for other writers considering whether to pursue self-publishing for their projects.
+More writers are choosing self-publishing to deliver their books, whether print or digital, to readers.
+Write2Ignite is reaching out to several authors to ask about their decisions, experiences, and tips for those considering self-publishing for their projects.

 What publisher or system did you use?
 Xlibris